Name: Jillian Guenther

 School: Vassar College

-What do you think the biggest challenge will be for you this semester both academically and culturally?
+What ended up being your biggest challenge this semester both academically and culturally?

-Give three words that best describe how you are feeling right now.
+Give three adjectives that best describe how you are feeling right now.

 Happy, accomplished, still kind of tired.